 Wouldn’t you agree?

-Yes, they are simple, but they are so fresh and bright, and they remind me of summer.
+Yes, they are simple.
+But they are so fresh and bright.
+They just sing of summer!

 Insalata Caprese, as you’ll find this salad called in Italy, has its origins from the island of Capri, south of the coast of Naples.

-In the States, you’ll often find a caprese salad drizzled with some balsamic vinegar and served as a light lunch, but not in Italy.
+In the States, you’ll often find a caprese salad drizzled with some balsamic vinegar and served with some toasted bread as a light lunch.

 The traditional Italian way of eating insalata caprese is as an antipasto, or starter, to your meal.

-With garden basil, juicy tomatoes, fresh mozzarella cheese, all you need is a drizzle of good quality extra virgin olive oil to bring this salad together and make the creamy flavors of the mozzarella really stand out.
+With garden basil, juicy tomatoes, fresh mozzarella cheese, this salad is bursting with flavor and texture.
+All you need is a drizzle of good quality extra virgin olive oil to bring this salad together and make the creamy flavors of the mozzarella really stand out.

 Insalata Caprese (Caprese Salad) is a traditional Italian appetizer made with simple and fresh ingredients.